A quick breakdown of mouse poison baits

 - Use precautions – use rubber gloves when handling mouse and rat bait, just to be sure.
 Avoid touching your eyes or face after you’ve handled the mice bait.

 Other than this, mice and rat baits are very simple to use and require no special preparations.
-It is rather unpleasant to find dead rats and mice all over your property and to have to throw them out, but it is much better than finding alive rats and mice wondering around.
+It is rather unpleasant to find dead rats and mice all over your property and to have to throw them out, but it is much better than finding alive rats and mice wandering around.

-Of course, rodent baits do have other disadvantages as well, mainly the fact that even the best mouse bait doesn’t have a 100% kill rate.
+Of course, rodent baits do have other disadvantages as well, mainly the fact that even the best poison to kill mice doesn’t have a 100% kill rate.
 Rodents are different even when they come from similar species and some can be highly resistant to toxins and poisons.
 Additionally, rats and mice are highly intelligent so when several members of a population die from mouse baits, the rest of the population can often learn to avoid the baits.
 These negatives are rarely too significant, however, and given how cheap most rat and mouse baits are, they are often worth the purchase.
 Even if the first bait you’ve bought hasn’t done 100% of the job, using a couple of different bats simultaneously or one after another can easily get the job done.
 Using rat and mouse baits followed up by traps is also a good way to effectively deal with a rodent infestation.

 The Havoc Rat and Mouse Bait is a highly toxic bait that consists of 0.005% Brodifacoum.
 This fast-killing poison has the highest reported kill rate we could find and works on all types of rodent pests, including Norwegian rats, house mice, roof rats, and many others.
 It’s so highly toxic that it’s much more dangerous to kids and pets than other rodent poisons, so be extra careful when using it.

-The Contrac Blox Mouse Trap Bait is another very potent rat and mice bait poison.
+The Contrac Blox Mouse Killer is another very potent rat and mice bait poison.
 It uses Bromadiolone 0.005% as its active ingredient and this gives it the useful property of being less dangerous to pets and people.
 Both primary and secondary poisoning situations with the Contrac Blox are much more manageable for non-rodent mammals, however, a timely reaction is still needed.
 Consuming the readily available antidote of Vitamin K1 is vital for proper treatment.
 Keep in mind, however, that because it is less toxic, the Contrac is essentially weaker than the Havoc rat and mouse bait and other mice poisons.
 It’s still strong enough to exterminate most rodents but if you’re looking for raw power, the Contrac won’t be your best bet.

 The Tomcat Bait Chunx Mice Bait is another very strong choice for your rodent problem.
 It uses Bromethalin 0.01% as its active ingredient and it’s very effective against most rodent types.
 It comes in a bucket of 64 packets, which is better for smaller or medium-sized households.
-It uses the likely most attractive bait on our list and rodents find it truly irresistible.
+It uses the likely most attractive poison on our list and rodents find it truly irresistible.
 One drawback, however, is that cockroaches tend to love it too, but they don’t die from the poison.
 So, if you have a cockroach infestation as well, get some roach poison too.